 7. Instant Lighting and the Ability to Withstand Frequent Switching

-If you’re looking for a light that needs to come on quickly, choose LED lighting.
+If you’re looking for a light that needs to come on quickly, choose LED technology.
 LED lights can turn on and off instantly.
 If you’re using a metal halide lamp, for instance, you need to be prepared for a warm-up period.
 Think of how a fluorescent light flickers when you turn it on and often takes two or three seconds before its fully lit.
 These are some of the complications that can be circumvented by installing LED lights.

 Also, traditional lighting sources have a shorter lifespan if you frequently switch them on and off.
 LED lights are not affected by frequent switching.
 It does not cause any reduction in their lifespan or efficiency.